 Use point thinning and scalability option for a LAS dataset to optimize performance in ArcGIS Pro.
 The LAS dataset is scalable, allowing you to work with large point cloud datasets quickly and efficiently.
-Rendering very large point sets or TIN-based surfaces is generally quite difficult, partially due to limitations of hardware.
-LAS datasets are beneficial in that you render the areas you need to visualize at an optimized point resolution.
+Rendering very large point sets or TIN-based surfaces is generally difficult, partially due to hardware limitations.
+A benefit of LAS datasets is that you render the areas you need to visualize at an optimized point resolution.

 On-the-fly surface construction, display, and analysis are faster for smaller-scale applications because only a thinned subset of the data is required.
-LAS dataset tools facilitate the use of large point collections, such as lidar that normally pose display problems.
+LAS dataset tools facilitate the use of large point collections, such as lidar, that normally pose display problems.
 Scalability is achieved through random point thinning.
 The original data is not moved or averaged in any way.
 You can take advantage of a LAS dataset pyramid structure to improve display performance of a LAS dataset.

 Consider rearranging the LAS points using the Extract LAS geoprocessing tool and rewrite the LAS files.
 Doing so will order the point records into spatial clusters that are optimized for reading the files and will dramatically enhance their display performance throughout the ArcGIS platform.
 The Rearrange parameter is also available on the Convert LAS and Tile LAS tools.

-Typically the LAS points are displayed as a thinned representation of the full resolution point set.
-You can quickly zoom into full resolution using the Zoom To Full Resolution option from the context menu of the LAS dataset layer.
-Simply right-click the LAS dataset layer in the Contents pane and select Zoom To Full Resolution.
+Typically, the LAS points are displayed as a thinned representation of the full-resolution point set.
+You can quickly zoom to the full resolution using the Zoom To Full Resolution command on the context menu of the LAS dataset layer.
+Right-click the LAS dataset layer in the Contents pane and click Zoom To Full Resolution.
 The Zoom To Full Resolution option is only available in a 2D view.

 The Appearance tab controls the LAS dataset layer's drawing behavior and point thinning.
 The Point Thinning group controls the resolution of the LAS dataset.
 The Point Thinning group is available in a 2D or 3D view.